Perspectives in Infant Mental Health (formerly, The Signal) is a Professional Publication of the World Association for Infant Mental Health (WAIMH).

 Submission Guidelines

-• All in-text citations, references, tables, and figures to be in APA 7th edition format.
+• Elements: All in-text citations, references, tables, and figures to be in APA 7th Edition format.

-• Papers with tables and figures: Please submit the paper as a word-format document with separate files attached for each table and/or figure.
+• Tables and figures: Please submit the paper as a Word document with separate files attached for each table and/or figure.

-• All photos need to include a permission statement from the author for WAIMH to publish the photo in Perspectives and also on WAIMH online social media platforms.
+• Photos: We welcome photos of babies and families.
+All photos must be submitted as separate files with a resolution of at least 72 pixels per inch.
+All photos need to include a photo credit (if known) and a permission statement from the author/s for WAIMH to publish the photo in Perspectives and on all WAIMH printed and online platforms.

 Contact

-To inquire about Perspectives in Infant Mental Health or to submit articles, please contact:
+To submit articles or to inquire about Perspectives in Infant Mental Health, please contact:

 Jane Barlow (DPhil, FFPH Hon) (Editor-in-Chief)